martinpickering64/carolinegreson.com/content/workshops/20200301/1-day-willow-sculpture-workshop.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
+  name: "castle-park-arts-centre.jpg"
-  caption: 'Castle Park Arts Centre, Frodsham'
+  caption: 'Frodsham Arts Centre'
   focal_point: ""
   preview_only: false